 Autographs of Alex Higgins

-Higgins turned professional in 1971 and won the World Snooker Championship in 1972, defeating John Spencer 37–31 in the final to become the first qualifier to win the world title, a feat that only two other players—Terry Griffiths in 1979 and Shaun Murphy in 2005—have achieved since.
+After turning professional in 1970, he won the World Snooker Championship in 1972, defeating John Spencer 37–31 in the final to become the first qualifier to win the world title, a feat that only three other players have achieved since: Terry Griffiths in 1979, Shaun Murphy in 2005, and Zhao Xintong in 2025.
 Aged 22, he was then the sport's youngest world champion, a record he held until 21-year-old Stephen Hendry won the title in 1990.
-He was world championship runner-up to Ray Reardon in 1976 and Cliff Thorburn in 1980.
-At the 1982 event, Higgins came from 13 to 15 behind to defeat Jimmy White 16–15 in the semi-finals, producing a 69 clearance in the penultimate frame that is regarded as one of the greatest breaks in the sport's history.
+Higgins was world championship runner-up to Ray Reardon in 1976 and Cliff Thorburn in 1980.
+At the 1982 event, he recovered from 13–15 behind to defeat Jimmy White 16–15 in the semi-finals, producing a 69 clearance in the penultimate frame which is regarded as one of the finest breaks in the sport's history.
 He defeated Reardon 18–15 in the final, winning his second world title ten years after his first.
-Images of a tearful Higgins holding his baby daughter after his 1982 victory are regarded as some of the most iconic in the history of British televised sport.
-Higgins won Masters titles in 1978 and 1981 and won the UK Championship in 1983, where he recovered from 0–7 behind to defeat Steve Davis 16–15 in the final.
-As of 2023, he is one of 11 players to have completed a career Triple Crown.
-He won the World Doubles Championship with White in 1984 and played with Dennis Taylor and Eugene Hughes on the all-Ireland team that won the World Cup three consecutive times from 1985 to 1987.
-He won his last professional title at the 1989 Irish Masters, defeating Hendry 9–8 in the final.

 More about Alex Higgins Wikipedia